kubernetes/website/content/en/docs/tasks/administer-cluster/cluster-management.md

 ### Upgrading Google Kubernetes Engine clusters

-Google Kubernetes Engine automatically updates master components (e.g. `kube-apiserver`, `kube-scheduler`) to the latest version.
-It also handles upgrading the operating system and other components that the master runs on.
+Google Kubernetes Engine automatically updates control-plane components (e.g. `kube-apiserver`, `kube-scheduler`) to the latest version.
+It also handles upgrading the operating system and other components that the control plane runs on.

 The node upgrade process is user-initiated and is described in the [Google Kubernetes Engine documentation](https://cloud.google.com/kubernetes-engine/docs/clusters/upgrade).